-rt_size_t rt_device_write(rt_device_t dev, rt_off_t pos, const void buffer, rt_size_t size) Parameter Description dev The device handle pos Write data offset, this parameter is not used by serial device buffer Memory buffer pointer, where the data to be written is placed size The size of the written data Return - The actual size of the data to be written If it is a character device, the return size is in byte 0 You need to read the current thread's errno to determine the error status underlying hardware data transmission is completed (such as when the DMA transfer is completed or when a completion interrupt is triggered indicating that the FIFO has been written).
-You can set the device to transmit the completion indication through the following function:
+rt_size_t rt_device_write(rt_device_t dev, rt_off_t pos, const void buffer, rt_size_t size) Parameter Describe dev The device handle pos Write data offset, this parameter is not used by serial device buffer Memory buffer pointer, where the data to be written is placed size The size of the written data return - The actual size of the data to be written If it is a character device, the return size is in byte 0 You need to read the current thread's errno to determine the error status

-2.4.7 Set The Transmission Completion Callback Function
+2.4.7 Set the Send Completion Callback Function

-When the application program calls rt_device_write() to write data, if the underlying hardware can support automatic transmission, the upper-layer application can set a callback function.
-This callback function will be called after the
+When the application calls rt_device_write() to write data, if the underlying hardware can support automatic sending, the upper-layer application can set a callback function.
+This callback function will be called after the underlying hardware data transmission is completed (such as when the DMA transfer is completed or when the FIFO has been written and a completion interrupt is generated).
+You can set the device to send the completion indication through the following function: